l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 you write the title of the *original* (translated) article.

-If this field is missing, the article is an *original* article, meaning it is a principal article whatever would be its language.
+If this field is missing, the article is an *original* article, meaning it is a principal article whatever its language.

 *Accepted values*.
 A title of an article **present** in the blog database.